12-Step Technical SEO Audit Checklist

 To do this, go to Google Search Console.
 In the sidebar menu, scroll down to the Security and Manual Actions tab.

 If your site has been penalized, you will see a corresponding notice in Google Search Console.
-Make sure to address the warning before you proceed further with a technical SEO checklist template.
+Make sure to address the warning before you proceed further with an SEO audit checklist.

-Now that we’re done with preparatory work, let’s move on to the key steps of a technical SEO audit checklist.
+Now that we’re done with preparatory work, let’s move on to the key steps of an SEO audit checklist.

 How to perform a technical SEO audit